zhanghe9704/tpsa_sym/paper/paper.md

 $$ \partial_v([a]\cdot [b]) = [a]\cdot (\partial_v [b]) + (\partial_v [a])\cdot [b]. $$

 The inverse operator $\partial^{-1}_v$ can also be defined and carried out easily in a term-by-term manner.
 Once the fundamental operators are defined, the DA vector can be used in calculations just as a number.
 More sophisticated methods using DA have been developed, *e.g.* symplectic tracking [@caprimap], normal form analysis [@monthnf], verified integration [@rdaint], global optimization [@makino2005verified,], fast multipole method for pairwise interactions between particles [@FMMCPO2010].

+The symbolic DA/TPSA combines the DA/TPSA with symbolic calculation.
+Exactly the same DA/TPSA algorithms are implemented on symbols rather than numbers.
+Compared to the numerical DA/TPSA, the only difference is any coefficient of a Symblic DA (SDA) vector is an explicit expression of the symbols in lieu of a number.

 # Statement of need